-Planning is also responsible for preparing other reports related to student enrollment accounting as may be required by federal agencies.
+Planning is also responsible for preparing other reports related to studen enrollment accounting as may be required by federal agencies. t ssippi Gulf Coast Community College

 TITLE: RECRUITMENT OF STUDENTS

 I. STATEMENT.
 Proper recruitment of college students is a matter of highest management priority in the college.
 Accordingly, a team of recruitment/admission specialists serves the entire college in an effort to reach the diverse population within our community.
 Monitoring shall be accomplished to ensure maximum efforts in these areas.